By: HISTORY.com Editors

 • Buddha’s most important teachings, known as The Four Noble Truths, are essential to understanding the religion.

-• Buddhists embrace the concepts of karma (the law of cause and effect) and reincarnation (the continuous cycle of rebirth).
+• Buddhists embrace the concepts of karma and reincarnation.
+Karma is the belief in a cosmic law of cause and effect.
+Reincarnation is a continuous cycle of rebirth after death.

 • Followers of Buddhism can worship in temples or in their own homes.